danielhaim1/TitleCaser/README.md

 // Instantiate a new TitleCaser object with the options const titleCaser = new TitleCaser(options);

-// Set the input string to test const input = "the basics of nodejs development with mongodb";
+// Set the input string to be tested const input = "the basics of nodejs development with mongodb";

 // Set the expected output